Alta1r666/Aim-Rush-Community-Modified-Version/README.md

 - **Core behavior logic:** The same across all three modes
 - **Main differences:** Attack-related parameters

-The three Enhanced Bot modes therefore use the same basic behavior logic, while different attack parameters are used to create different difficulty levels.
+Therefore, all three Enhanced Bot modes use the same core behavior logic, with different attack parameters used to create different difficulty levels.

 ---